Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/GrayColor.md

+---
+title: GrayColor
+---
 # GrayColor

 `new GrayColor()`

 #### Description

-A grayscale color specification, used where a [Color](./Color.md) object is required.
+A grayscale color specification, used where a [Color](.././Color) object is required.

 ---